kostyfisik/PKM-sync-template/notes/chore.pkm.selection.md

 as of July 2023 it is not my choice for editing.

-So, you can read you notes in Logseq, but please, __DO NOT EDIT__ them for compatibility with other PKMs.
+So, you can read you notes in Logseq, but please, __DO NOT EDIT__ them for compatibility with other PKM programs.

 # Outsiders